This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Personal hygiene practices

 Everyone plays a part in keeping the hot tub happy!
-Peel off that swimsuit right after soaking and hop in the shower with soap.
+Peel off that swimsuit right after soaking and hop in the shower with soap, taking extra care to thoroughly clean the affected area if you have any skin irritation or infection.
 And please – wash those swimsuits between dips to kick lingering bacteria to the curb.

 Do’s and Don’ts for Hot Tub Safety